Tokiniainaa/prog-5-ussd/README.md

-# prog-5-ussd
+# PROG-5-USSD
 This project simulates a USSD (Unstructured Supplementary Service Data) interface 0f Mvola and YAS.
-It is developed in Java, aims to reproduce a USSD menu system with multiple pages and options.
+It is developed in Java with maven, aims to reproduce a USSD menu system with multiple pages and options.

 ## Naming Conventions
 To ensure consistency, this project follows standard Java naming conventions: